Passive/Cleo/README.md

 </p>

-A piece of C++ malware, grabs discord tokens and mines cryptocurrency.
+A piece of C++ malware, grabs discord tokens and numerous other things.

 # Compilation